 Building a safer, happier community for pets and people

-We are making significant progress in this area by providing resources, tools and education to pet families through programs like HSC’s Critter Care Wellness Clinics, HSC’s Community Outreach Pet Food Bank, behavior support, iBuild fence build program, Pets for Life, Safety Net and partnerships with other non-profits like those listed below.
+We are making significant progress in this area by providing resources, tools, and education to pet families through programs like HSC’s Critter Care Wellness Clinics, HSC’s Community Outreach Pet Food Bank, behavior support, iBuild fence build program, and partnerships with other non-profits like those listed below.

 Our Community Outreach staff participates in the following community networks and appreciates our partners that are listed:

 - Crisis Assistance Ministry